A Joint Analysis of Sensitivity to Anticipation and Parallel Trends Violations: Empirical Illustrations

-The setting in \cite{dinersteinsmith021} is well-suited to applying the sensitivity analysis developed in my paper to assess robustness to joint violations of the no anticipation and parallel trends assumptions. \cite{dinersteinsmith021} highlight potential threats to the parallel trends assumption, such as differential trends in untreated outcomes between neighborhoods located near public schools that received additional resources under the reform and those farther away due to unobservables correlated with the FSF reform's funding changes.
-Anticipation could also be plausible in this setting: the FSF reform was enacted in the 2007-2008 school year following prolonged litigation: the Campaign for Fiscal Equity filed suit against the State of New York in 1999, the trial court ruled in favor of the plaintiffs in 2001, and after an appeals process the Court of Appeals reaffirmed this ruling in 2006 \citep{fruchtermr}.
-Given this extended timeline, private schools plausibly had scope to anticipate the forthcoming reform.
-Consistent with the possibility for joint violations of parallel trends and no anticipation, the event study estimates reported in their Figure 6A display a significant pre-trend\footnote{The event study in Figure 6A of \cite{dinersteinsmith021} is based on a two way fixed effects specification, so the pre-trend coefficients are defined relative to the common baseline period, which is the period immediately preceding treatment.
-These coefficients are therefore not directly analogous to the $\{\Delta_t\}_{t \in \mathcal{S}}$ in this paper, which are defined using differences between consecutive periods.
-Nonetheless, Table \ref{tab:bb_estimates} shows that the 90\% equitailed probability interval for $\widehat{\Delta}_{2004}$ does not include zero.}.
+The setting in \cite{dinersteinsmith021} is well suited to assessing robustness to joint violations of no anticipation and parallel trends. \cite{dinersteinsmith021} explicitly highlight a potential violation of parallel trends: neighborhoods near public schools receiving additional funding may have followed different untreated trends from those farther away because of unobservables correlated with the reform's funding changes.
+Anticipation is also plausible given the prolonged litigation preceding implementation: the Campaign for Fiscal Equity filed suit in 1999, the trial court ruled for the plaintiffs in 2001, and the Court of Appeals reaffirmed the ruling in 2006 \citep{fruchtermr}.
+This extended timeline may have allowed private schools to anticipate the reform.

-To begin, I define treatment as an indicator equal to one for schools with a strictly positive projected funding change under the FSF reform and zero for schools whose projected change is exactly zero.
+I define treatment as an indicator equal to one for schools with a strictly positive projected funding change under the FSF reform and zero for schools whose projected change is exactly zero.
 The FSF had a ``hold harmless'' provision that precluded negative funding changes.
 The treated and untreated groups each comprise approximately 50\% of the sample.
+The private school data are biennial, so I follow \cite{dinersteinsmith021} in pooling adjacent years.
+Therefore, I index these objects by the leading even calendar year; for example, $\widehat{\Delta}_{2004}$ denotes the estimated pre-trend between the 2003-2004/2004-2005 bin and the preceding 2001-2002/2002-2003 bin.
+The horizontal axis in Figure \ref{fig:dseventstudy} follows this convention.
+In Panel (b) of Figure \ref{fig:dseventstudy}, we see that the posterior medians are negative for both pre-trends.
+The 95\% equitailed probability interval for $\widehat{\Delta}_{2004}$ lies entirely below zero.